jasonppy/PromptingWhisper/README.md

 bash visspeech.sh
 ```

+NOTE: we observe that if your downloaded videos are of a lower quality, CLIP could perform worse on retrieving visual prompts, which leads to higher WER.
+Therefore we recommend downloading the videos in as high resolution as possible.
+Our video downloading setting (for [yt-dlp](https://github.com/yt-dlp/yt-dlp)) is `bestvideo[height<=720]+bestaudio/best[height<=720]` and in `.mkv` format.
+We use [David Xu's code](https://github.com/DavidXu9000/yt-dl) for downloading

 # 3. Code Switched Speech Recognition
 For code-switched speech recognition (CS-ASR) we use [ASCEND](https://arxiv.org/abs/2112.06223) and [SEAME](https://www.isca-speech.org/archive/pdfs/interspeech_2010/lyu10_interspeech.pdf).
 ASECEND can be obtained following the [official codebase](https://github.com/HLTCHKUST/ASCEND), and SEAME can be obtained through LDC [here](https://catalog.ldc.upenn.edu/LDC2015S04).